King of the Ring tournament

-"Stone Cold" Steve Austin won the 1996 King of the Ring tournament, which began his rise to stardom.

 The King of the Ring tournament is a men's professional wrestling single-elimination tournament held periodically by WWE, a Connecticut-based professional wrestling promotion.
 Established in 1985, the winner of the inaugural tournament was Don Muraco.
 Originally, the prize for winning the tournament was simply being crowned the "King of the Ring", but in 2002 and since 2024, the winner also receives a world championship match at SummerSlam.
-Some wrestlers have incorporated the "King of the Ring" title into their character, such as adorning king's attire and acting and speaking with a regal attitude.
+Some wrestlers have incorporated the "King of the Ring" title into their character, such as adopting king's attire and acting and speaking with a regal attitude.
 The tournament is also notable for beginning "Stone Cold" Steve Austin's rise to stardom after he won the 1996 tournament.
-The most recent 2025 tournament was won by Cody Rhodes.
+The most recent 2026 tournament was won by Oba Femi.

-The tournament was established when the promotion was still called the World Wrestling Federation (WWF, renamed to WWE in 2002).
+The tournament was established when the wrestling promotion was still called the World Wrestling Federation (WWF, renamed to WWE in 2002).
 It was held annually from 1985 to 2002, with the exception of 1990 and 1992.
 The tournaments from 1985 to 1989 and in 1991 were held as special non-televised house shows.
 A pay-per-view (PPV) event titled King of the Ring then began airing as the annual June PPV from 1993 until the final PPV in 2002; these titular PPVs featured the final few matches of that year's tournament as well as other matches not part of the tournament.
 After a four-year hiatus, the tournament returned in 2006 and has since been held periodically.
 These tournaments' matches aired across episodes of Raw and SmackDown with the finals occurring at a different PPV, such as Judgment Day for 2006, or on an episode of Raw.
 The semifinals and final of the 2015 tournament aired exclusively as a WWE Network event.
 The PPV event returned in 2024, rebranded as King and Queen of the Ring, incorporating the Queen of the Ring tournament, a women's version that was established in 2021 and originally called Queen's Crown.
-The respective tournaments returned the following year but with the finals occurring at Night of Champions.
+The tournaments returned the following year with the finals annually held at Night of Champions.